Deep-Learning-with-Jax/.github/profile/README.md

 An extended version of this course is held in person every semester.
 [Members of the University can register](https://www.hpc.uni-bonn.de/en/training/courses/ml_intro).
 Attend in person for access to tutoring.

-Prerequisites:
+#### Prerequisites:
 Programming in Python.
-If you are unfamiliar with Python, please consult https://docs.python.org/3/tutorial/ before the first session.
+If you are unfamiliar with Python, please consult https://docs.python.org/3/tutorial/ before starting to work on the course.
-University-level math courses make it much easier to understand the material.
+Exposure to university-level math courses make it much easier to understand the material.
 However, participants from our digital humanities groups have completed the course on site.

 ## Course contents: